 - Maintains and submits all appropriate records, including the logging of any criminal information.

-EDUCATION, FORMAL TRAINING, AND EXPERIENCE
+EDUCATION, FORMAL TRAINING, AND EXPERIENCE (minimum requirements)

-- Associate’s degree in law enforcement, criminal justice, corrections, social sciences, public management or related field
+- Associate's Degree in law enforcement, criminal justice, corrections, social sciences, public management or related field

 - Additional related experience may substitute for the college requirement if there is demonstrated knowledge, ability, and skills to perform the work